Skip to content Skip to footer navigation

 Calling all peanut butter lovers, including myself.
 Fit4Nutz was started only half a year ago by Matthew Ashley, with an idea that came about because of his passion for health and fitness, amidst lockdown.
 This sparked the genius idea to create peanut butter options with less calories.
 Most fitness lovers have a slight addiction to peanut butter, but struggle with the amount of calories, Matthew therefore came up with the perfect solution.

 Founder, Matthew Ashley says: “I think we’re in quite a unique spot as there aren’t really any great tasting, low calorie peanut butter brands out there.
-If I could describe Fit4Nutz in three words, I would probably call us fun, colourful and unique.
+If I could describe Fit4Nutz in three words, I would probably call us fun, colorful and unique.
 Unique for obvious reasons in terms of the product itself.
 As I say, there's nothing else like it out there, and because of that uniqueness, we kind of want you to go down a bit of a different route.

 “So, for us we wanted to keep it kind of light and entertaining.
-We've got little mascots, very colourful labels, things that you wouldn't necessarily be told to do if you were coming up with a new product.
+We've got little mascots, very colorful labels, things that you wouldn't necessarily be told to do if you were coming up with a new product.
 We wanted to keep it inclusive for our customers, be it anyone of the older generation or the younger generation, everyone can get involved in the brand and just think of it as a fun and delicious product that everyone could fit into their diet lifestyle.
 This was really the main thing for me.”

 How plant-based brands are utilising strong social media community engagement